 The Ben & Morey Show

 Laugh and learn at Nashville’s Late Night Talk Show, hosted by Ben Oddo and Nashville native, Morey Hill.
-The humorous duo bring a variety of guests to the stage of the Centennial Park Black Box Theater on Thursday nights.
+The humorous duo bring a variety of guests to the stage on Thursday nights.
 The first season of The Ben & Morey Show premiered last August and season two is now well underway.
-Previous guests have included Tye Dye Mary, author Anne Patchett, Heisman trophy winner Eddie George, and StyleBlueprint’s own Elizabeth Fox and Liza Graves, among numerous others. $10 grants you admission for one and 2 beer tickets.
+Previous guests have included Tye Dye Mary, author Anne Patchett, Heisman trophy winner Eddie George, and StyleBlueprint’s own Elizabeth Fox and Liza Graves, among numerous others. $10 grants you admission for one and two beer tickets.

 The Nashville Sounds

-The Nashville Sounds hosted opening day on April 7, and now the season is in full swing.
+The Nashville Sounds’ season gets into full swing each spring.
 If you have yet to make it to the new First Tennessee Park, consider date night the perfect opportunity to go.
 Tickets start at $9 for grass seating on the berm.
 Pack a blanket and enjoy America’s favorite pastime alongside your date.
 Peanuts, Cracker Jack and cold beer not included, but strongly recommended.

 After a tough loss to the University of Virginia in the D1 College Baseball World Series last year, the Commodores are back and ready to reclaim the championship.
 The season is underway, and the boys already have a great record.
 Make plans to cheer on the Vanderbilt baseball team in what is sure to be another exciting season.
 Outfield seating starts at $8.